-4. A range of possible principles and procedures were considered for inclusion in the draft strategy.
+2. A range of possible principles and procedures were considered for inclusion in the draft strategy.
 The topic review report of the Education Commission enabled the range of options to be narrowed down, as the Commission had examined a wide evidence base and undertaken consultation with a range of interested parties.
-Consultation with the Heads' Liaison Group and the Deputy Heads' network has been helpful in establishing that there is a good measure of professional support for the approach suggested in the draft policy.
+Consultation with the Heads' Liaison Group and the Deputy Heads' network was helpful in establishing that there was a good measure of professional support for the approach suggested in the draft policy.
+There are therefore no other appropriate options available.